-Readers Workshop involves children in reading and responding to books on their own individual reading levels.
+Readers Workshop deepens children's engagement in reading and responding to books on their own individual reading levels.
 Care is given in teaching children to make appropriate book choices.
 During Readers Workshop children may be reading silently or aloud, in small groups, with a buddy, conferencing with a teacher or working independently.
 Teachers work with students individually or in small groups to monitor skill development and comprehension and to plan strategies for continued individual growth.
 Students read selections from the classroom library or the school library.

 Writing Workshop supports students to create stories, poetry and compositions using self-selected topics, while learning how to write in specific genres.
 Teacher and peer conferencing help to guide the writer through a process that includes topic selection, drafting, revision, editing, illustration and publication.
-In addition, children keep notebooks and write poetry, letters, notes and responses to literature.
+In addition, children keep writer's notebooks to write in multiple genres, as well as poetry, letters, notes, and responses to literature.